DCF and Graham formula

-The formulas try to give a reasonable measure of what the company should be valued depending on the company's current profit, growth rate and return Requirements.
+DCF can calculate a reasonable value of what the company should be valued at, depending on the company's current profit, growth rate and required return.

 DCF - Discounted cash flow